LorenzoBolls/Blink-Translator/README.md

      - **Long Blink**: Dash (`-`)
      - **Very Long Blink**: Word break
 3. **Graphical Feedback**:
-   - The app displays real-time blink activity to guide your inputs.
+   - The app displays real-time blink activity on the screen to guide your inputs.
-4. **Decoding**:
+4. **Listen to Output**:
-   - The app decodes Morse code into alphanumeric letters and words, displaying the results in the console.
+   - The application audibly announces each decoded letter and the final word.

 ---